Gravitational Wave Detection PHYS5006

 - Academic Session: 2021-22

 This course provides a comprehensive introduction to the physics of gravitational wave detection.
 Starting from the fundamentals of Einstein's General Theory of Relativity, the course will explore: the basic operating principles of gravitational wave detectors; astrophysical sources of gravitational waves; current topics in advanced detector design; future plans for ground-based and space-based detectors and gravitational wave data analysis techniques.

 To be determined

-1) Continuous assessement via a dissertation (approx 2000 words) on a current topic in gravitational wave research (50%)
+1) Continuous assessment via a series of short written assignments on current topics in gravitational wave research (50%)